DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/paging.md

 ## Overview

-The Grid's paging features are used to perform data paging on the client side.
+The Grid's paging features are used to divide data into pages on the client side.
 However, if your data service supports server-side paging, you can handle the Grid's paging state changes (the current page, the page size) and pass this data to your server.
-The paging plugin set also contains plugins that display paging controls for enabling end-user interaction, for instance, page switching.
+There are also plugins that display paging controls to enable end-user interaction, for instance, page switching.

 ## Plugin List